scriptwide-fonts/scriptwide-bitmap-cjk-pd/README.md

-# scriptwide-bitmap-cjk-pd
-Public domain CJK bitmap fonts
+*For other bitmap CJK fonts not in the public domain, please refer to [scriptwide-bitmap-cjk](https://github.com/scriptwide-fonts/scriptwide-bitmap-cjk) (not created yet).*